Back to the articles list

 Paris has twenty districts, each with its own characteristics.
 It’s difficult to decide between the sparkling Latin Quarter, the peaceful and verdant 16th arrondissement or the lively Bastille district – why not be tempted by the chicest neighbourhood in Paris?
 Known for its avenues with wide sidewalks in Paris since the Arc de Triomphe and the parks that decorate it, acclaimed for its proximity to the Champs Elysees, the Mecca of Parisian shopping that is often chosen for its location just a few strides away from the main monuments and museums of the capital, the district of Etoile remains one of the most appreciated.
 In these surroundings, there are many activities will delight young and old throughout the day.

-A family stay of excellence at the Shangri-La Hotel
+A family stay of excellence at the Hotel Baume ****

 Of course, the fun doesn’t stop at what you can do in the hotel: just step outside the door to explore the City of Light.
 Stay in an Asian ambience with a visit to the Guimet Asian Art Museum or visit one of the French capital’s landmarks: the Trocadero Gardens before taking a family trip to the Paris Aquarium.

-« The Shangri-La Hotel’s biggest asset: the large connecting rooms with a French-Asian style that warmly welcome families »
+« The Hotel Baume’s biggest asset: the large connecting rooms with ornements belonging to the 1930’s that warmly welcome families »

 Investigations around the Mona Lisa